 Elements that are designated with a single letter must be followed by a stoichiometry factor, even if this factor is 1. co hence be interpreted as Cobalt rather than as carbon monoxide.
-Carbon monoxide is entered as c101 or 01c1.
+Carbon monoxide is entered as clol or olcl.